-Many unserved and under-served areas of the State aggregate sufficient demand but are perceived as being "unviable" or unable to afford service.
-According to a Power for All Report, the cost of a single grid connection is about \$2,500.
-On the other hand, a typical Solar Home System project typically costs less than \$100 per connection which can be delivered within a matter of hours, with an extensive reach constrained only by the availability of technical personnel, project management capacity and capex funding.
-Furthermore, although mini grid projects are more expensive, they are faster and cheaper than grid extension projects as they typically cost about \$500 per connection with a delivery timeline of about 4 months.
-(Power for All Report (2016) Decentralized Renewables: The Fast Track to Universal Energy Access.)
+Many unserved and under-served areas of the 25% by hydroelectric and 75% by natural gas State aggregate sufficient demand but are thermal plants).
+On the other hand, the other perceived as being "unviable" or unable to 15,000MW - the off-grid generator fleet that afford service.
+According to a Power for All really drives Lagos forward - is powered almost Report, the cost of a single grid connection entirely by distillate fuels, with a very small is about \$2,500.
+On the other hand, a typical percentage being generated by renewables Solar Home System project typically costs and an even smaller percentage being natural less than \$100 per connection which can gas-fired.
+This vividly illustrates the extent of work that is yet to be done in significantly be delivered within a matter of hours, with reducing carbon emissions generated in the an extensive reach constrained only by the State from this activity. availability of technical personnel, project management capacity and capex funding.
+Off-Grid Solutions Furthermore, although mini grid projects are more expensive, they are faster and cheaper than grid extension projects as they typically " 4.3 cost about \$500 per connection with a delivery timeline of about 4 months.
+(Power for All Regardless of the significant stock of Report (2016) Decentralized Renewables: The Fast Track to Universal Energy Access.) generation capacity in Lagos, there are